voedger/voedger-internals/rsch/20241217-p2p/README.md

 1. **Go-Router Prototype:**
    Propose a high-level architectural design and code outline for a custom Go-based router.
 This component should handle routing  between services in the cluster.

-# Why You Can’t Evenly Distribute 6 Services Across 3 Nodes in a Docker Swarm Cluster (with Automatic Rebalancing)
+# Discovery results: Why You Can’t Evenly Distribute 6 Services Across 3 Nodes in a Docker Swarm Cluster (with Automatic Rebalancing)

 The main reason you cannot achieve a **perfectly even** distribution of services (as opposed to tasks) across three nodes and have them automatically return to that even distribution when a node recovers lies in how Docker Swarm’s scheduler works: